New Zealand Opera: History

 The company was formed in 2000 when Opera New Zealand (the name adopted by Auckland Opera in 1995) and The National Opera of Wellington (formerly Wellington City Opera) decided to merge into one organisation for financial reasons.
 It launched on 15 October 1999 as The National Business Review New Zealand Opera (the National Business Review had paid $1,000,000 for naming rights for the next three years); the NBR sponsorship ceased in 2014 and its name became NZ Opera.

 A further merger with Southern Opera in Christchurch in 2012 allowed the company to maintain a nation-wide presence and stage work in all three cities.
 The company maintains a head office in Parnell, Auckland, and has a second office in Wellington.
 The Technical Centre in Auckland housed costumes, set-building, and a rehearsal space, and later combined with the NZ Opera offices to form The Opera Centre.

 NZ Opera coordinates and administers the Dame Malvina Major Foundation's Artist Development Programme, a training programme for emerging opera singers.
 Notable alumni include Phillip Rhodes, Anna Leese, Manase Latu, Samson Setu and Thomas Atkins.

 Leadership

 In the late 1990s Jonathan Alver became General Director of Opera New Zealand, and oversaw the merger with The National Opera of Wellington to create the present company.
 In 2002 he was succeeded by Alex Reedijk, who left in 2005 to run Scottish Opera.
 Reedijk was followed by Aidan Lang, and in turn was followed as general director in 2014 by Stuart Maunder.
 Maunder took a position as Artistic Director with State Opera South Australia in 2018 and was replaced by Thomas de Mallet Burgess.
 In October 2022 Burgess was selected as the new Artistic Director of Finnish National Opera, starting in August 2023.
+Brad Cohen, an opera conductor and administrator and former artistic director of West Australian Opera became the General Director in late 2023.